-Kami Gardner is in her second season as the director of aquatics and head men's and women's swimming coach at W&L. She had previously served as the head women's swimming coach for five seasons and was the interim men's coach for much of the 2012 season.
+Kami Gardner will be in her eighth season as the director of aquatics and head men's and women's swimming coach at Washington and Lee in 2018-19.
+She had previously served as the head women's swimming coach for five seasons and was the interim men's coach for much of the 2012 season.
 The 2012-13 season was her first as the head coach for the combined men's and women's program.

 Gardner came to W&L following 13 seasons as the head men's and women's swimming coach, aquatics director and instructor at the State University of New York at Oswego.
 She guided the women's swimming team to three-straight conference titles and an undefeated record from 2005-07.